Rokem/ETI_Batch_Image_Uploader/README.md

 ## Installation
 If you just want the program and don't care about the looking at the source code:
-1. Download the ETI Batch Image Uploader zip file.
+1. Download the ETI Batch Uploader zip file.
 2. Extract the folder somewhere.
 3. Run the JAR file to start the program.

+ > *__Pro-tip:__ You can create a shortcut to the program on your desktop or start menu.*

 ## How to get your PHPSESSID
 This may vary slightly by browser, the following is for Chrome: